Skip to content

 Knowledge engineering loop

-Agent Knowledge borrows from the LLM Wiki pattern: treat a knowledge base as a continuously compiled engineering system.
-Humans choose sources and review important results; agents and tools handle repetitive summarization, linking, checking, and filing.
+Treat a knowledge pack as a continuously compiled system.
+Humans choose sources and review important results.
+Builder Skills or maintenance tools handle summarization, linking, checking, and filing.

 Engineering analogy